Peter Malick

-Peter Malick (born November 28, 1951) is an American blues guitarist, record producer and entrepreneur.
-He's currently the CEO of InboundAV.
+Peter Malick (born November 28, 1951) is an American blues guitarist, record producer, and entrepreneur.
+He is the CEO of InboundAV.

+Career

-Music career
+Music

-In the late 1960s, Malick was a member of the band Listening.
-Listening was signed by Vanguard Records in New York City when Malick was sixteen.
+In the late 1960s, Peter Malick was a member of the band Listening.
+He later played guitar with the blues pianist Otis Spann.

-He played guitar with blues pianist Otis Spann, who invited Malick to live with his family in Chicago.
-Over the years, Malick backed up and toured with blues musicians such as Muddy Waters, Big Mama Thornton, and John Lee Hooker.
-Later, Malick was a conductor and music director for the national touring company of Hair.
+Over the years, Malick has backed up and toured with blues musicians such as Muddy Waters, Big Mama Thornton, and John Lee Hooker.
+Later, he was a conductor and music director for the national touring company of Hair.
 Malick next joined the James Montgomery Band, recording First Time Out and High Roller, both for Capricorn Records.

 For the next 20 years, he made money at cards.
 He returned to music in the 1990s, recording Wrong Side of My Life (1998) and Sons of the Jet Age (2000).
 He won the W.C.
-Handy Award for historic album of the year in 2001 for the Otis Span album Last Call.
-Two years later he wrote and produced the album New York City featuring Norah Jones.
+Handy Award for historic album of the year in 2001 for the Otis Spann album Last Call.
+Two years later, he wrote and produced the album New York City, featuring Norah Jones.

-Malick opened Chessvolt Studios in 2006, a recording studio where he worked with a number of indie artists including Hope Waits, Courtney Jones, and Butch Norton.
-While running Chessvolt, Malick and his partner ran Luxury Wafers Sessions, which hosted live recording sessions with artists including Mother Mother, Gaby Moreno, J Tillman (Father John Misty), Langhorne Slim, Dengue Fever, Heartless Bastards, and Lissie.

-Malick closed Chessvolt Studios in 2009 but continued to make music, including co-writing the album Wix n' Lix with drummer John Wicks and writing and producing the song "27 Years" with the Korean Jung Yong Hwa.
+From 2006 to 2009, Malick ran the recording studio Chessvolt Studios.
+In 2013–14, he cowrote and performed on the song "27 Years" with Jung Yong-hwa.

 Entrepreneurship and marketing

 Malick shifted his professional focus in 2013, becoming CMO of Westlake Pro Audio in Los Angeles.

-In January 2017, Malick left Westlake Pro Audio to pursue his own marketing business, first as co-founder of Lumen Foundry, and later that year, as founder and CEO of InboundAV which he still owns and operates.
-InboundAV, an inbound marketing agency, initially catered to the professional audio and music industry.
-Malick has since led InboundAV to expand its reach, acquiring a number of clients outside of the pro audio industry.
-Under his leadership, InboundAV became a Platinum HubSpot Solutions Partner and earned HubSpot’s Custom Integration Accreditation.
+In 2017, he left to pursue his own marketing business, first as co-founder of Lumen Foundry and later as founder and CEO of InboundAV, which catered to the professional audio and music industry.
+Malick has since led the company to expand its reach, acquiring a number of clients outside of the pro audio industry.